jinglescode/unity-ml-agents-turret-defense/README.md

 ## Citation

-If you use our code in your project or research, or found this repo helpful, please cite our IEEE SMC paper:
+If you use our code in your project or research, or found this repo helpful, please cite our [paper](https://github.com/jinglescode/unity-ml-agents-turret-defense/blob/master/report.pdf)

 ```
 @article{khok2020reinforcement,